mvlysidis/ZICS/README.md

 For information about how to use the application please read the Manual.pdf.

-The application file for the Windows standalone application is called and can be found in the "Application" folder.
-To install it, download the ZICS_installer.exe file and double click it.
-Folow the instructions; the installation my also require to downlod for free the Matlab Runtime R2017a.
+The application file for the Windows standalone application can be found in the "Application" folder.
+The installation requires to downlod for free the Matlab Runtime R2017a; the Matlab Runitime can be found here http://www.mathworks.com/products/compiler/mcr/index.html.
+Please follow the instructions to install the Matlab Runitime.
+After the the Matlab Runitime installation is complete, the ZICS application can be used through the ZICS.exe file and double click it.
+Follow the instructions.

+Alternatively, the complete Windows standalone application installer can be found here: https://drive.google.com/file/d/1AIJHIsBXBaFo8z1IN231p1AXmIaxaymU/view?usp=sharing

 For non-Windows users, the application can be run through Matlab 2016b or later.
 To do so, please donwload the zi_closure_scheme.mlapp from the "Application" folder and open it from Matlab's interface.